-- (a) an agreement and plan of merger (the "Merger Agreement") dated July 19, 2017, by and among Hydro One Limited, Olympus Holding Corp., Olympus Corp. and Avista Corporation, providing for the direct or indirect acquisition by Olympus Holding Corp., an indirect, wholly-owned subsidiary of Hydro One Limited, of Avista Corporation for an aggregate purchase price of approximately U.S. \$5,300,000,000, comprised of an equity purchase price of U.S. \$3,400,000,000 and the assumption of U.S. \$1,900,000,000 of debt; - (b) a termination of merger agreement (the "Termination Agreement") dated January 23, 2019, between Hydro One Limited, Olympus Holding Corp., Olympus Corp. and Avista Corporation, which terminated the Merger Agreement.
-The Termination Agreement provides that Hydro One Limited will pay Avista Corporation a U.S. \$103 million termination fee, as required by the Merger Agreement; - (c) the Governance Agreement, described under "Agreements with Principal Shareholder"; - (d) the Registration Rights Agreement, described under "Agreements with Principal Shareholder"; and - (e) the Letter Agreement, described under "Agreements with Principal Shareholder".
+- (a) a termination of merger agreement dated January 23, 2019, between Hydro One Limited, Olympus Holding Corp., Olympus Corp. and Avista Corporation (the "Termination Agreement"), which terminated the Merger Agreement.
+The Termination Agreement provided that Hydro One Limited pay Avista Corporation a U.S. \$103 million termination fee, as required by the Merger Agreement; - (b) the Governance Agreement, described under "Agreements with Principal Shareholder"; - (c) the Registration Rights Agreement, described under "Agreements with Principal Shareholder"; and - (d) the Letter Agreement, described under "Agreements with Principal Shareholder".